 We believe that the Work Capacity Assessment process is badly flawed in both its design and implementation - its methodology lacks professional credibility, its reports lack rigour and accuracy with the inevitable result that its decision-making is rushed and poorly informed.
 There is little transparency in how WCA decisions are arrived at - locally or nationally.
 The Department of Work and Pensions contracted two private sector firms - a French company, Atos Healthcare, and the US insurance company, Unum - to design and deliver the WCA process at a cost of over £800 million with further input by Capita in Wales and Central England.
 None of these organisations show a willingness to accept any responsibility for the destructive impact of their decisions in the lives of the people they are assessing.

-We held a public meetings on Tuesday 8th April 2014 at London Scottish House, 24 Mount St, Manchester, M2 3NN.
-The event is titled "WCAs Aren't Working: A Call To Action".
+We are holding a public meeting on Tuesday 8th April 2014 at London Scottish House, 24 Mount St, Manchester, M2 3NN.
+The event is titled "Work Capability Assessments: They Aren't Working".

 Work Capability Assessments were introduced in October 2008 to decide whether an individual is entitled to a new benefit called Employment Support Allowance.
 ESA is designed to support people who are unable to work due to disability or ill-health.
 It initially replaced new claims for Incapacity Benefit, Income Support and Severe Disablement Allowance and from 2011 was extended to the existing claimants of these benefits as well.
 On January 28th 2013, stricter rules were introduced on how claimants were tested on their limited capability to work or perform work related activities - including a new imaginary test on how claimants may be able to use aids or adaptations.
 By 2014, approximately 1.5 million people on incapacity or disability-based benefits will have been re-assessed for ESA.